Cook, Lake & McHenry County Dog Bite Lawyers

 The value of a dog bit case depends on many factors.
 Generally, medical expenses are not the benchmark that they are in many other types of personal injury cases.
 What is more important is the severity of the injuries.
 The most important factor is often the location and degree of disfigurement caused by the animal.
 For more details see similar case results click here.

-- How long do I have to pursue a case?
+How long do I have to pursue a dog bite case in Illinois?

 Generally, you have two years from the date of the dog attack to file a complaint or you will be forever barred.
 However, there are exceptions.
 If the victim is a minor they must generally file a case within two years of reaching their 18th birthday.
 There are other exceptions as well, it is best not to let time pass before contacting an attorney.